 - Low cost, as opposed to traditional homes flat pack assembly houses, are usually about 30% less expensive.

 Check our DIY guide on flat pack kitchens to get a sharper idea of how tricky the assemblage of complex units can be.

 As with every other building, there are quite a few things you need to get pass when building your new flat pack house.
 First on the list is naturally, the funding.
 Providing funding for your house may prove to be pretty challenging but don’t worry, there are some pretty good mortgage payment alternatives that you can use.

-Next on is the plot of land.
-You cannot go and build your house in your neighbors’ yard, right ?
+Next is the plot of land.
+You cannot build your house in your neighbours’ yard, right?
 If you don’t know where to start the hunt, check The Land Registry or use the various plot-finder sites online.
 You can currently find plots of land starting from £80,000 in the London area.

 When you are done with these two, you are most likely going to need to get a building regulation approval and building permit.
 The application costs around £300.
 You will have to pay Stamp Duty if your property is worth more than £60,000, if the worth of your property is more than £60,000 stamp duty will be 1%.
 There are also warranties that are around 1% of the property price, that can cover the materials and workmanship put in your new house.
 It’s essential to plan in advance what do you want from your flat pack house, because any adjustments or custom work may come pricey.

 Where Do I Buy Flat Pack House From?